keyankarthisdk/FindYourDonor/README.md

 # FindYourDonor
-A Flask-web app to make finding the donors easy
+A Flask-web app that makes the process of finding the donor easy and efficient.
 Technology Stack

 Front-end: HTML, CSS, JavaScript, Bootstrap